cheahcha/flight-data/README.md

 2. Install scala and spark (homebrew).
 3. On IntelliJ (or any other IDE), open the project as a sbt project.
 Build should start automatically.
 4. Run the main class which contains the main function.
+5. Test functions in the MainTest.scala file.